We would be honored to talk to your organization about ways to become involved with the important work of The Porch

 Dr. Haag has led and participated in humanitarian aid, emergency relief, childcare and ministry to children and families in countries around the world.
 He has preached in churches across Florida and Texas.
 He and his wife, Christi, also enjoy speaking together.

 The Baylor Alumni Association named him an Outstanding Young Alumnus in 2005.
 He was named Baylor University’s Vice President for University Development in 2011, where he served before returning as President of Florida Baptist Children’s Homes.

 Dr. Haag lives with his wife in Lakeland, FL.
 Christi is a well-known speaker with “Women of Purpose Speak.”
-Their eldest son, Ben, lives and works in Dallas, TX, and their youngest son, Brady, attends Baylor University.
+Their eldest son, Ben, lives and works in Houston, TX, and their youngest son, Brady, attends Baylor University.
 Dr. Haag and Christi are members of Church at the Mall in Lakeland.